2010 German Grand Prix: Practice

 Lewis Hamilton crashed in the first practice session.

 There were three practice sessions—two 90-minute sessions on Friday and a 60-minute session on Saturday—preceding Sunday's race.
 The first session was initially held in wet-weather conditions before less rain fell and drivers were required to adapt to changing levels of grip.
 Full wet tyres were used in the session's opening period before the field utilised intermediate tyres in its closing minutes.
 The conditions prevented the teams from collecting data on how the dry-compound tyres would perform.
-Adrian Sutil was the fastest driver with a time of 1:25.701 seconds, ahead of Massa who spun several times and had the fastest time until Sutil's lap.
+Adrian Sutil was the fastest driver with a time of 1:25.701, ahead of Massa who spun several times and had the fastest time until Sutil's lap.
 Jenson Button was third-fastest despite reporting a handling imbalance, ahead of Rubens Barrichello (who spun at high-speed at turn three after driving into a large amount of standing water) Vitaly Petrov, Rosberg and Sébastien Buemi.
 Nico Hülkenberg, Vitantonio Liuzzi and Pedro de la Rosa rounded out the session's top-ten drivers.
 Hamilton drove over standing water at the exit of the turn three left-hander twenty minutes before the session ended and slid sideways into the turn four tyre barrier, heavily damaging his car.

 Most of the track dried up despite a light rain shower before the second practice session and drivers recorded more lap times to make up for the lack of running in the first session.
 Some drivers also went off the circuit.
 Alonso set the fastest lap of the day with a time of 1:16.265; Massa finished with the third-fastest time.
 The two Red Bull drivers were second and fourth (with Vettel ahead of Webber).
 All of the top four quickest drivers set their fastest lap times on the super-soft dry compound tyre.
 Rosberg was fifth-fastest (despite damaging his front wing after he collided with a kerb bollard), ahead of his Mercedes teammate Michael Schumacher in sixth.
 Hamilton, Kubica, Barrichello and Hülkenberg followed in the top ten.
 A heavy rain shower hit the circuit on Saturday morning which stopped before the final practice session started.
 Drivers were initially forced to use intermediate tyres before switching later to dry-weather conditions and the teams worked on car set-up for qualifying.
 Vettel set the fastest lap, a 1:15.503; Webber finished with the third-fastest time.
 They were separated by the Ferrari drivers in second and fourth (with Alonso ahead of Massa).
 Rosberg duplicated his second-session result in fifth.
 Hamilton, Schumacher, Barrichello, Kubica and Hülkenberg completed the top ten ahead of qualifying.
 Sutil was unable to record a lap time when his Force India's driveshaft broke though he managed to return to his garage and lost 45 minutes of running.